DemuteStudio/ReaHaptic/README.md

 ### Android Installation:
 you can find the **.apk** in the **HapticRecieverBuilds\Android** folder download it on your android phone and install it.
 Note that on android phones the quality of haptics can vary a lot.
-A lot of android phones especially older or cheaper ones **do not have the ability to play haptics files**.
-If this is the case with your phone, you will get a popup when launching the app, if this is the case you will still feel haptics but they will not be the haptics that you created.
-Here is an interesting article from [Hapticlabs](https://www.hapticlabs.io/) if you want more information about how haptics work in different phones: https://www.hapticlabs.io/showcase/haptics-in-our-smartphones
+A lot of android phones especially older or cheaper ones **do not have the ability to play advanced haptics**.
+Meaning that on each android phone the haptics you created can feel different as they use different hardware.
+Here is an interesting article from **Hapticlabs** if you want more information about how haptics work in different phones: https://www.hapticlabs.io/showcase/haptics-in-our-smartphones

 ### VR Installation:
 Coming soon